HarrisburgUniversityPhd/stormdown-docx/README.md

 In order to work on the templates do the following:

+1. Include _~/custom dictionary/Latin Copy Text.dic_ in MS Word's UProof folder.
+   File > Options > Proofing > Custom Dictionaries.
-1. Create a fresh _.dotx_ file from folder structure.
+2. Create a fresh _.dotx_ file from folder structure.
    (see below).
-2. Use MS Word to update the template.
+3. Use MS Word to update the template.
    **NOTE**: Open the file with drag and drop OR right-click > open.
    Do NOT use double-click.
    If you open using double-click, MS Word assumes you want to make a document _based_ on the template, not update the template itself.
-3. Convert the single _.dotx_ back to the folder structure.
+4. Convert the single _.dotx_ back to the folder structure.
    (see below).
-4. Use VS Code to update source control.
+5. Use VS Code to update source control.
-5. Copy the _.dotx_ file to [releases](https://github.com/HarrisburgUniversityPhd/stormdown-docx/releases).
+6. Copy the _.dotx_ file to [releases](https://github.com/HarrisburgUniversityPhd/stormdown-docx/releases).
+7. Cleanup templates

 ```{powershell}
 cd "C:/repos/HarrisburgUniversityPhd/stormdown-docx/templates"